This colorful healthy salad made with citrus, avocado, and salmon is great for heart health.

 The days are getting longer again and I know this is February fooling me, but the weather has also warmed up a bit.
 The bite is gone from the chilly morning air.
 Oh, that makes me happy!
 It’s been a long, cold winter.
 Thank goodness we have citrus in the winter to brighten things up.
-I made this Citrus-Avocado Salmon Salad recipe for lunch the other day and it felt like I was bidding goodbye to winter as I enjoyed it.
+I made this Heart Healthy Salad with Citrus, Avocado and Salmon for lunch the other day and it felt like I was bidding goodbye to winter as I enjoyed it.

 This year I’ve been focusing on eating even healthier.
 We already eat pretty healthy.
 But I knew we could do much better.
 My kids are like all kids and prefer sugary, calorie-laden snacks rather than real food.
 I’m working on it.
 I don’t buy many snacks anyway, but there’s always a birthday at school or a holiday to load them up with junk.
 I feel like if they can eat healthy at home, then those splurges are okay on occasion.

 We’ve been adding more fish to our diet.
 I started to notice that when I bought meat, it would also go to waste.
 Even chicken or turkey.
 So I kind of just stopped buying it as often.
 But fish is something we all enjoy and even fight over. :)

 As my friend Becky and I were talking about our monthly coordinated post we like to do, I suggested this month we focus on Heart Healthy Foods.
 Some of my family members have had heart trouble, so part of my motivation to eat healthier is in regards to heart disease.
 It’s the #1 leading killer of women in the U.S. When I started reading up on heart disease, I decided it was really time to make big changes.
 As they say, an ounce of prevention is worth a pound of cure.